-The Aga Khan University’s medical Colleges educate world-class health professionals and are internationally renowned for their research.
-Our graduates and faculty members include include prize-winning scientists and practitioners and members of the US National Academy of Medicine.
+The Aga Khan University’s Medical Colleges educate world-class health professionals and are internationally renowned for their research.
+Our graduates and faculty members include prize-winning scientists and practitioners and members of the US National Academy of Medicine.
 More than half of all physicians educated at AKU are women.

 In Pakistan and East Africa, Medical College faculty and alumni are setting the benchmark for quality of care, training new generations of physicians, developing innovative solutions to public health challenges and providing policymakers with evidence-based recommendations.

-In Pakistan, the University offers the MBBS degree (the equivalent of the North American M.D.); 33 residency and 27 fellowship programmes; three master’s degree programmes; and a PhD in health sciences.
+In Pakistan, the University offers the MBBS degree (the equivalent of the North American M.D.); over 30 residency and more than 40 fellowship programmes; a dental hygiene programme, six master’s degree programmes; and four PhDs.
 We offer the country’s only fellowships in a number of specialties.

 AKDN / Kohi Marri